-- Ability to participate in the annual fall Student Organization Fair, and the spring Visitas Student Organization Fair for prospective students. - Student organizations may NOT hold recruitment events during Orientation or before the annual Student leader's forum. - o Published contact information in the online directory of student organizations. - o An option for members to list affiliation with your organization in the College Yearbook.
+- o Ability to participate in the annual fall Student Organization Fair, and the spring Visitas=Student Organization Fair for prospective students. - Student organizations may NOT hold recruitment events during Orientation or before the=annual Student leader's forum. - o Published contact information in the online directory of student organizations. - o An option for members to list affiliation with your organization in the College Yearbook.

-All student organization events, recruitment, auditions, etc. are prohibited until the conclusion of the annual Student Leader's Forum.
+All student organization events, recruitment, auditions, etc. are prohibited until the conclusion of the semesters Student Leader's Forum.

-- Services and Support Access - o Access to SOCO, the online student organization platform. - o Access to Student Engagement advising services. - $\circ\quad \mbox{Ability to submit organizational materials to the University Archives.}$ - Access to an assigned mailbox/locker/office at the SOCH and ability to apply for a locker/office when available. - Use of the Harvard College Name - Permission to use the Harvard College name and trademarks, in accordance with Harvard guidelines. - Finances and Fundraising Management - Ability to possess a student organization bank account at the Harvard University Employees Credit Union (HUECU). - Ability to apply for and receive grants from University sources, such as the President's Public Service Fund, the Office for the Arts, the Undergraduate Council and more. - Ability to fundraise on campus. - o Ability to establish a gift or endowment account controlled by the College.
-Permission to establish a gift or endowment account requires additional qualifications.
+Services and Support

+- o Access to SOCO, the online student organization platform. - o Access to Student Engagement advising services. - o Ability to submit organizational materials to the University Archives. - Access to an assigned mailbox/locker/office at the SOCH and ability to apply for a locker/office when available.

+Use of the Harvard College Name

+Permission to use the Harvard College name and trademarks, in accordance with Harvard= guidelines.

+Finances and Fundraising Management

+- Ability to obtain a student organization bank account at the Harvard University Employees=Credit Union (HUECU). - Ability to apply for and receive grants from University sources, such as the President's=Public Service Fund, the Office for the Arts, the Harvard Undergraduate Association and more. - Ability to fundraise on campus within the parameters laid out under the fundraising section=of this guide and the Harvard College Student Handbook. - Ability to establish a gift or endowment account controlled by the College.
+Permission to=establish a gift or endowment account requires additional qualifications.